Customer Loyalty in 2023: 10 Terms That Every Marketer Should Know

 3. Value-add Marketing

-Value-add marketing is when businesses provide their customers with high quality content that enhances their overall experience, establishes the brand’s authority as a reputable source of information, and strengthens their emotional attachment to the brand.According to a study by HubSpot, 47% of buyers view 3-5 pieces of content before engaging with a sales rep, while 82% of marketers report actively using content marketing in 2021 – up 70% from last year.
+Value-add marketing is when businesses provide their customers with high quality content that enhances their overall experience, establishes the brand’s authority as a reputable source of information, and strengthens their emotional attachment to the brand.According to a study by HubSpot, 47% of buyers view 3-5 pieces of content before engaging with a sales rep, while 82% of marketers report actively using content marketing in 2021 – up 70% from the previous year.

 As an example, IKEA manages a very well put-together and aesthetically-pleasing blog to keep its customers updated with interior design tips, furnishing hacks and general entertaining content around the subject of home interiors.